Thai Bubble Tea

-Thai bubble tea is a fun and sweet drink that’s easy to make at home.
+Thai bubble tea or boba thai tea is a fun and sweet drink that’s easy to make at home.
 You don’t need to go out to a boba tea shop to get this delicious drink.

 Making homemade thai bubble tea or Boba thai tea is fantastic because you can adjust the sweetness level to you liking.
-And best of all, it won’t cost a fortune!
+Itt won’t cost a fortune!
 You can make gallons of this if you want and won’t break the bank.
 Boba is a traditional Taiwanese based drink with chewy black balls at the bottom of the drink.
 These black balls are made of tapioca, which gives the chewey consistency.
 As you drink boba tea, you’re chewing the tapioca balls at the same time, which makes for a very filling drink.
-There’s lots of possibilities for boba and so many different varieties, the options can be endless.
 You can add it to team, milk tea, smoothies, slashes or even iced coffee!
 That’s why we wanted to make this Thai bubble tea or Boba Thai tea from our popular Thai iced tea recipe.
 The combination of the two makes for a fun and delicious drink.
 So if you love thai iced tea, our thai bubble recipe is just like the one you would drink at most Thai Restaurants.
 Our thai tea recipe is that good!
 Add some boba pearls to the drink and voila!
 You have a sweet, refreshing and filling drink to add to your meal when you’re eating pad thai or any type of meal!
 Enjoy this refreshing and fun thai bubble tea recipe!

 Click Here for our –> Awesome Asian Recipes

 Speaking of Tea – Here’s are recap of our Favorite Thai Teas and Boba Finds: